This post may contain affiliate links which won’t change your price but will share some commission.

 It started last summer and while I initially blamed it on the intense research and writing I was doing for my master’s degree thesis, I didn’t understand why I didn’t bounce back once the project was over.
 The way that I really noticed the fatigue was because I would wake up tired and I couldn’t maintain my normal levels of exercise.

 For someone who works hard to eat a balanced vegan diet and who loves being active, this was devastating.
 Additionally, since I am still a fairly recent cancer survivor, I wondered if the process of having my thyroid gland removed had somehow thrown off my entire system and if I would ever feel like my normal self again.

 I’d also like to say that while I rely heavily on Western medicine to address my health issues, I did tons of research from a holistic perspective.
 I want to give strength to the argument that eating a plant-based diet is nutritionally adequate and complete, but because we all are different, it can take some tinkering to find out what works best for each of us based on our individual needs and history.

 You can read more about the health reasons you might always be feeling tired here.
 Additionally, if you’re open to learning more about the risks of a vegan diet, then you might also be interested in eight vegan diet dangers.

 Here are some of the ways that I’ve been addressing some of the issues that I’ve battled.
-Please note that I am not a doctor or licensed health professional, and you should discuss any issues or changes you are having with your doctor.
-The information I am providing is not meant to serve as advice.
 I can say that I am feeling a lot better, not perfect, but definitely better.

 Update: as of June, 2014, I am no longer following a vegan diet.
 Here are more posts about fatigue and my transition away from a vegan diet: